 - Department of Planning Organisational Structure as at March 2016

 - Development Assessment Panels

-MINISTER FOR PLANNING; DISABILITY SERVICES
+MINISTER FOR TRANSPORT; PLANNING; LANDS

 The Minister for Planning is responsible for administering Western Australia’s Planning and Development Act 2005 and ensuring a streamlined and responsive planning approvals process across the State.
 The Department of Planning provides professional and technical expertise and advice to assist the Minister in this role.